Nathan-v-n/PatternAnalysis-2025-NN/recognition/HipMRI_VQVAE_SSIM_Problem_47489299/README.md

 - anonymize patient data by generating structurally realistic but non-identical scans.

-In the context of this project title, we would use the generated images to form a basis of what is a healthy Hip MRI scan looks like, and use them as a reference point to identify prostate cancer in other real scans as part of a diagnostic tool.
+In the context of this project title, we would use the generated images to form a basis of what a healthy Hip MRI scan looks like, and use them as a reference point to identify prostate cancer in other real scans as part of a diagnostic tool.

 This gives us a start to quantitatively identify prostate cancer from Hip MRI's.\